 1. Identify the most likely disasters.

-4. Determine the difference between the total requirements and the available resources.
+5. Your gap = the difference between the total requirements and your available resources.

 Make certain your hospital is addressing all hazards.